Władysław Kasza: Service

-In January 1928, he was transferred from KOP to the in Piotrków as the commander of the 3rd battalion.
+In January 1928, he was transferred from KOP to the 25th Infantry Regiment in Piotrków as the commander of the 3rd battalion.
 In April of this year, he was transferred to the 12th Infantry Regiment (which belonged to Kraków) in Wadowice as the commander of the 3rd battalion.
-In March 1929, he was transferred to the in Cieszyn as deputy commander of the regiment.
+In March 1929, he was transferred to the 4th Podhale Rifles Regiment in Cieszyn as deputy commander of the regiment.
 On the 24th of December 1929, the president of the Second Polish Republic made him lieutenant colonel and 11th place in the infantry corps as of 1 January 1930.

-On 20 November 1932, he was transferred to the as deputy commander of the regiment.
+On 20 November 1932, he was transferred to the 33rd Infantry Regiment as deputy commander of the regiment.
 In August 1933, he was dismissed from his position retaining his previous service allowance.
 In April 1934, he was transferred to the Częstochowa Square Command as commander.
 From the 5th of November 1935, he commanded the 9th Legions' Infantry Regiment in Zamość.
-On the 12th of January 1937, he was transferred to the as commander.
+On the 12th of January 1937, he was transferred to the Corps District no. II as commander.